 - Sometimes herbal remedies, flower essences, homeopathic, or even using prescription medications such as Clomicalm may help reduce the anxiety level.

-Many Weims have personality traits common to dogs suffering from separation anxiety; often it is an issue of owner management than as to degree.
+Also, many Weims have general personality traits common to dogs suffering from separation anxiety.
+Often it is an issue of owner management.
 When your dog knows what to expect from you and what your expectations of him are, he will have the greatest security, and at the same time unwanted behaviors are depleted.

 Separation Anxiety Help